 Keep in mind that there may be additional charges to foot as your existing mortgage provider will hold a charge on the assets you’ve secured the loan against.

 There’s lots of wealthy people who have declared themselves bankrupt due, for example, to poor performing businesses.

 When searching for the desirable rates, some property investors or house buyers can make the mistake of only considering their current lender or bank.
 In reality, there might be a better rate out there is you’re a high net worth individual as lenders are known to offer bespoke deals for people in this category.

 Often banks and building societies do offer ‘exclusive rates’ for current customers, however on closer inspection and when comparing these rates to others on the market, in some cases a better one can be found, and this is where the expert advisors we work with come in.

 As well as this, the property market can change quickly.
 Interest rates fluctuate and the criteria needed to meet affordability checks can differ extensively between lenders.

 Also, as previously mentioned above, larger borrowing requests are usually caveated with a more stringent loan to value criteria.

 A lender would not expect such a large amount to be derived from disposable income.
 A HNWI may draw upon these funds from a variety of sources:

 Whichever the source a lender would require documentary proof of where these funds came from in order to satisfy its internal and regulatory money laundering requirements.

 The approach lenders tend to take towards buy to let properties can generally be more relaxed towards criteria such as an individual’s income stream as the focus really is on the assets available for security and the income generated from the rent can be used for the mortgage payments.
-This can also reduce the overall tax liability from the rental income.

 Another benefit of having a large property portfolio, as mentioned above, you could use this portfolio to raise finance for a residential property purchase for use as your main residence.

 Owning additional homes purely for your own use is quite common for high net worth individuals whether that’s within the UK or, perhaps, a holiday home overseas.